 Canada and the United States have committed to a bilateral initiative to address the significant amount of opioid addictions and opioid-related deaths.
-A joint action plan, launched in January 2020, helps in combating the trafficking of opioids through law enforcement and border security cooperation, as well as address the health consequences of problematic opioid use.
+A joint action plan, launched in January 2020, helps in combating the trafficking of opioids through law enforcement and border security cooperation, as well as responding to the health consequences of problematic opioid use.
 In addition to our joint work, the United States and Canada also participate in addressing opioid concerns through the G7 and the North American Drug Dialogue.

 Transboundary Environmental and Natural Resource Issues